InterContinental Vienna: History

 InterContinental Vienna, which opened on March 4, 1964, was the first hotel belonging to an international chain to open in Vienna.
 Upon completion, there were 504 rooms on 12 levels.

 When the InterContinental Vienna opened, it was the twenty-third hotel to become part of the InterContinental Hotels Group, a hotel chain founded by the airline Pan American World Airways.

+The hotel plays a main role in the 2025 dark comedy The Souffleur with Willem Dafoe.

 Architecture and Construction Method

 Holabird and Root, an architecture firm that had played a major role in the development of the steel-frame skyscrapers in the United States, was commissioned to design the hotel, and in particular, to create a corporate identity for it.
 The Viennese architect Carl Appel was selected as contact architect.

 Client and Architect

 At the time he was commissioned to prepare and supervise the construction of the InterContinental Hotel, Carl Appel was a well established architect.
 His office produced a number of buildings for the private and public sectors; these included office buildings, administrative buildings and apartment houses.
 Immediately following the Second World War, on account of their sound education and experience, Appel and colleagues such as Erich Boltenstern, Max Fellerer and Oswald Haerdtl played a role in the reconstruction of the city – a task that demanded economical construction methods.
 In his work, Appel was unique due to his talent in tectonics and his willingness to employ new construction methods.
 The facade of the hotel's reinforced-concrete structure, for example, is clad in Tyrolean sandstone and small-format, colourful mosaic stone; the casting process employed was an innovation that made the cladding particularly robust.